huggingface/huggingface-llama-recipes/gradio_demos/README.md

 # Gradio Demos for Llama Recipes

 This folder contains **Gradio** demos for Llama recipes using Hugging Face.
-These demos showcase various applications and functionalities of **LLaMA models** in an interactive manner.
+These demos showcase various applications and functionalities of **Llama models** in an interactive manner.

 ## Table of Contents